Sunday, 29 June 2025

 description (static)

-Returns the description of the (base) class and will be displayed as the description in the batch list and determines the title of the dialog
+Returns the class description, displayed in the batch list and dialog title.

 caption

-From the AOT create a class and extend it from RunBaseBatch.
+From the AOT, create a class extending RunBaseBatch:

 public class AV_RunbaseBatchDemo extends RunBaseBatch